The BIFMA Government Affairs Committee works on legislative

 free to purchase those products that best meet their needs.

-Legislative and Regulatory Issues
+Regulatory / Legislative Issues

-Flame Retardants (FRs) - BIFMA strongly supports the
+Flame Retardants (FRs) - BIFMA supports the